What is the Civil Disobedience Movement?

 Civil Disobedience Movement UPSC

-To cover the Civil Disobedience Movement, one needs to start with the basics.
+To cover the Civil Disobedience Movement, one must start with the basics.
 Read the NCERT Books for UPSC to form the foundation, and then proceed to the standard UPSC Books.
 Refer to the Indian History Notes for UPSC for easy and quick revision at the last moment.

 Civil Disobedience Movement UPSC Notes PDF

 The Civil Disobedience Movement occupies a significant place in the Modern History part of the UPSC Exam.
 A candidate should be thorough with his/her preparation for this topic.
-For the last-minute revision, and to keep the aspirants in the preparation loop, we have compiled the article in a PDF.
+We have compiled the article in a PDF for last-minute revision to keep the aspirants in the preparation loop.
 Refer to it for your upcoming IAS Exams.